MoreArt

 MoreArt is an annual art in public spaces event along the Upfield Bike Path, the adjacent railway corridor and Sydney Road.
-Presented by the City of Moreland, the first event was held in 2010.
+Presented by the City of Merri-bek, the first event was held in 2010.

 During the event, tours of the artworks and sculptures are undertaken by bicycle along the Upfield bike path, often with an opportunity for the cyclists to meet and engage with the artists.
 The works are located from Brunswick to Fawkner.